 It is no riddle that foods high in carbs should be avoided, or at least limited.
-Here is a list of foods you’d do best to either completely eliminate or reduce:
+Here is a list of foods to either completely eliminate or reduce:

-- Sugary Foods – this includes smoothies, fruit juice, sodas, candy, cake, ice cream,
+- Sugary Foods – this includes smoothies, fruit juice, sodas, candy, cake, and ice cream;

-- Diet or Low-Fat Products – don’t let the name fool you, these are usually high in carbs and processed, two of the things you should avoid.
+- Diet or Low-Fat Products – people shouldn’t let the name fool them, these are usually high in carbs and processed, two of the things people should avoid;

-- Sugar-Free Diet Foods – again, don’t be fooled by the name, they are most often high in sugar alcohols, which, as mentioned above, can affect your ketone levels.
-Additionally, most of these foods are also highly processed.
+- Sugar-Free Diet Foods – again, don’t be fooled by the name, they are most often high in sugar alcohols, which, as mentioned above, can affect ketone levels.
+Additionally, most of these foods are also highly processed;

 Foods to Eat